-While telehealth can increase access to health services for many New Yorkers, CDF-NY urges the Legislature to remember that the digital divide continues to plague communities across our State and disproportionately impacts New Yorkers of color.
-In New York City, nearly 60 percent of Black and Latinx households (compared to over 80 percent of white households) have a computer in the home, with broadband usage lower in Black and

-Latinx homes than in white homes.
-Around a quarter of Black and Latinx New York City households can only access the Internet via their smartphones. ^[9] These families may find themselves at the mercy of homes and neighborhoods with limited connectivity.
+While telehealth can increase access to health services for many New Yorkers, CDF-NY urges the Legislature to remember that the digital divide is a matter of concern for communities across our State and disproportionately impacts New Yorkers of color.
+In New York City, nearly 60 percent of Black and Latinx households (compared to over 80 percent of white households) have a computer in the home, with broadband usage lower in Black and Latinx homes than in white homes.
+Around a quarter of Black and Latinx New York City households can only access the Internet via their smartphones.
+[9] These families may find themselves at the mercy of homes and neighborhoods with limited connectivity.
 The inequity of New York's technological divide is even more stark for Black and Latinx families living in poverty and deep poverty.
-Only 54 percent of all New York City households with incomes under \$20,000 have internet in the home ^[10] and such disparities are echoed throughout our State, making telehealth services likely unattainable for the most marginalized New Yorkers.
+Only 54 percent of all New York City households with incomes under \$20,000 have internet in the home [10] and such disparities are echoed throughout our State, making telehealth services likely unattainable for the most marginalized New Yorkers.
 For families struggling to pay rent or put food on the table, the internet may simply be out of reach - meaning marginalized New York families will still need access to high quality in-person health services.
 Telehealth also poses language barriers to individuals with limited language proficiency, and is not always fully accessible for individuals with disabilities.

 Furthermore, it is important that the State recognize the patient privacy concerns that can be posed by telehealth visits.
 A lack of secure housing, or a lack of privacy in a difficult home environment, can serve as strong barriers to adolescents seeking out behavioral or reproductive health care services via telehealth, particularly for those who share rooms with siblings or lack access to their own electronic devices, or for those whose home environments are the reason they are seeking out such services in the first place.
-For youth experiencing abuse at the hands of individuals living in their home, telehealth is simply an unthinkable option, leaving them without any emotional support and amplifying the mental trauma of the abuse.
 It is critical that our State increase access to in-person behavioral health services for these young people, or designate and fund community safe spaces where they can privately and confidentially utilize telehealth services, particularly given the troubling recent increases in suicide attempts and psychiatric emergencies among young New Yorkers generally [11] and among Black youth in particular, [12] and the alarm that the Surgeon General, American Academy of Pediatrics (AAP) and American Academy of Child and Adolescent Psychiatry (AACAP) have sounded on child and adolescent mental health.
 [13]